revilowaldow/BITC/Sessions/2026/08 23 - Session 71.md

 -Wall of fire

 ### 03:15am
-Kaulinan is able to long
+Kaulinan is able to long rest